Noaaan/MythicMetals/README.md

 This is the update branch, and it will see changes over time.

 ## Patchnotes
-Changed gitignore for IntelliJ
+Changed .gitignore for IntelliJ
 Added main code for storage blocks
 Added registry code for storage blocks
+Added common tags for ores, tools, and ingots

 ## Download